almondesjr/Bank_Atm/README.md

 11. **Sleep Timer:**
     - After each operation, there's a pause of 2 seconds to provide a smoother user experience.

-The project demonstrates fundamental programming concepts such as classes, object instantiation, conditional statements, loops, input/output operations, and basic error handling.
+This project demonstrates fundamental programming concepts such as classes, object instantiation, conditional statements, loops, input/output operations, and basic error handling.
 It provides users with a basic interface to interact with a simple banking system through the command line.